rbahuguna/login/README.md

 login
 ================

-Login automatically

-Freelancer.com:
-	Login to http://www.freelancer.com/ using multiple accounts.
-Use added drop down to switch user accounts, and after a logout, click Login button to automatically log back in

-Outlook.com:
+Login automatically: one separate script each for Freelancer.com, Outlook.com
+	A html select lets user choose from user accounts and sign in using that account.
+Once a user signs out, he/she can click Sign In button to sign in using last choosen account